felix-andreas/apace/docs/guide.rst

 Signals and Events
 ------------------

-As we have already seen in the :ref:`parent-cells` section, the :attr:`~Cell.length` of of a :class:`Cell` gets updated whenever the length of one of its :class:`Element` objects changes.
+As we have already seen in the :ref:`parent-lattices` section, the :attr:`~Lattice.length` of of a :class:`Lattice` gets updated whenever the length of one of its :class:`Element` objects changes.
 The same happens for the transfer matrices of  the :class:`Twiss` object.
 This is not only convenient - as one does not have to call an :func:`update` function every time an attribute changes - but is also more efficient, because apace has internal knowledge about which elements have changed and can accordingly only update the transfer matrices which have actually changed.

 This is achieved by a so called `Observer Pattern <https://wikipedia.org/wiki/Observer_pattern>`_, where an **subject** emits an **event** to all its **observers**  whenever its state changes.